“She’s just going to be a maid anyway.”

 Hope is about one’s ability to achieve goals.
 It has been linked to greater academic achievement, creativity, and problem-solving skills, as well as less depression and anxiety.

 Hope requires two components: pathways and agency.
 A “pathway” is a roadmap to reaching a goal, one that is created by the student and that includes alternate routes when obstacles arise.
-“Agency” is the student’s belief, motivation, and confidence that he or she can achieve the goal.
+“Agency” is the student’s belief, motivation, and confidence that they can achieve the goal.

 While both pathways and agency are central to hope, new research being published soon by the journal Learning and Individual Differences suggests that agency might be the more critical part of the equation.